Biblical Sin-Redemption Chronology

 The old-covenant endured all the way through the days of Noah, Abraham, and Jacob.
 Then God further legalized it by giving Moses more specific and detailed instructions on how to present sacrifices as a substitution for all types of sins.
 Hundreds of commandments, that Moses documented in the old-testament books of Leviticus, Numbers, and Deuteronomy.
 This was the official proxy provisional law of God in preparation for the final covenant through the Messiah, Jesus Christ.

 Jesus came and died on our behalf once and for all.
 And eliminated the need for old-covenant sacrifices etc...
 Then, only 10 commandments remained because Jesus' death fulfilled the rest of them.
 And now we live in the new-covenant with God, as described in the New-Testament books of the Bible.
 We, Christians view the Old Testament as the first part of Christian history.
-Although the Old-Testament is actually the Tora, the book of the law for the Jews, we consider it as a part of the Christian Bible.
+Although the Old-Testament is actually the Torah, the book of the law for the Jews, we consider it as a part of the Christian Bible.
 Jesus Himself often referenced scripture from the Old-Testament.
-The Old Testament is also filled with stories that teach us about God's personality and His ways of dealing with people.
+The Old Testament is also full of stories that teach us about God's personality and His ways of dealing with people.